hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 After this change please restart the docker container.

 After logging in for the first time, you will have no registered entries.
-Insert a cns entry name of your choice, e.g. "alice.cns" in the "Request new entry" field, and click "Request Entry".
+Insert a ans entry name of your choice, e.g. "alice.ans" in the "Request new entry" field, and click "Request Entry".
-You will be redirected to your wallet to confirm the Canton Coin payment for your CNS entry (a subscription-based payment).
+You will be redirected to your wallet to confirm the Canton Coin payment for your ANS entry (a subscription-based payment).
-Once confirmed, you will be redirected back to the CNS UI, and should see your new entry listed.
+Once confirmed, you will be redirected back to the ANS UI, and should see your new entry listed.

-If you navigate back to your wallet (refresh the page if it was left open from before) - in the top left corner, under the "CC Wallet" title, you should see that your party ID is now being resolved to your new cns entry name.
+If you navigate back to your wallet (refresh the page if it was left open from before) - in the top left corner, under the "CC Wallet" title, you should see that your party ID is now being resolved to your new ans entry name.

 The Splitwell UI is now accessible at http://splitwell.localhost:3000.
 You can now log in and start creating groups and split payments with other users on the Canton Network.
 Note that you need to onboard your